cllckn/information-and-communication-technologies/module6/README.md

 Connects devices in **different broadcast domains**.

+***A broadcast domain is the portion of a network in which a broadcast packet is received by all devices at Layer 2 (Data Link layer).***

 **Functions:**
 - Interconnects subnets or VLANs
 - Makes routing decisions (based on routing tables)